bahmoudd/arch-install-guide/README.md

 # Booting into the ArchISO <a name="boot-to-archiso"></a>

-## Creating the Arch installation medium
+## Creating the Arch installation medium <a name="creating-boot-medium"></a>

 Firstly, get the EFI ISO file from [the official Arch Linux website](https://archlinux.org/download/) or [the website for the community-maintained 32-bit Arch Linux OS](https://www.archlinux32.org/download/) either through torrenting it, or using of the mirrorlinks.\
 You'll need to use software such as [Ventoy](https://www.ventoy.net/en/download.html), [Rufus](https://rufus.ie/en/) or [BalenaEtcher](https://etcher.balena.io/#download-etcher).
 The instructions on how to use such software can be found within their websites.

+## Entering the boot menu <a name="entering-boot-menu"></a>

 Once the ISO has been written to a storage medium (that could be a USB thumb drive, SD card .etc), you'll need to go into your computers boot options through the firmware interface.
 To do so, follow the instructions below, based on your Operating System.

 <details>
  <summary><h3>Windows</h3></summary>